 Uncle Clair was 18 years old when he became the fourth son to enter the service with an enlistment date of January 7, 1944.

-Russell was playing cards when Clair heard and recognized his brother’s laugh – and they turned to find each other.
-Can you imagine the embrace that probably took place?
+Russell was playing cards when Clair heard and recognized his brother’s laugh, and they turned to find each other.
+Can you imagine the embrace that took place?
 And the delight of those around them who were witnessing the chance reunion of two brothers?
 I would guess the card game was held up for a minute or two.

-That hug took place on a ship in October, and the two were able to spend the time together on the ship but of course had to go their separate ways after their arrival to Europe.
+That hug took place on a ship in October, and the two were able to spend the time together but had to go their separate ways after their arrival to Europe.

-Russell and Clair both wrote home to tell of their reunion with each other.
-They both said they talked a lot and spent as much time together as possible.
+Both Russell and Clair wrote home to tell of their reunion and their time spent together on the ship.

 I found an Edgerton Earth newspaper clipping which reported my grandparents had been notified by the War Department on Friday, January 12 of 1945 that Pfc.
 Clair E. Kimpel, 19, was missing in action in Germany since December 21.